 Chemnitz, Germany, had established his "kieseltorf" website , which

 verbally means "silicified peat".
 This had been a welcome

-opportunity for the present writer to offer news based on own finds of
+opportunity to offer news based on own finds of

 observations are only small pieces in the big puzzle of palaeontology

 but some are of greater relevance.
 In the following, the new finds and

 insights derived from them are sorted into subjects.

 little sphere Pachytheca,